apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 [INFO] [09/11/2014 16:26:16.526] [pio-server-akka.actor.default-dispatcher-5] [akka://pio-server/user/master] Bind successful.
 Ready to serve.
 ```

 Notice that the `deploy` command runs the engine instance in the foreground.
-Now
-we are ready to take a look at the results!
+You can also use the --ip option to bind to a different ip address.
+Now we are ready to take a look at the results!

 # Retrieve Prediction Results